 Generally, the underlying data will not be published by the Authority.
 However, in order to comply with the Government Social Research Publication Protocol, the Authority may publish datasets resulting from SHDF – Wave 2.1 Data.
 However, publication in this instance would only be conducted where the data could be anonymised and compliant with Principle T6.4 of the Code of Practice for Official Statistics on confidentiality.

-Caroline Withey, the Programme Director for SHDF (or successor), has been appointed as the Authority’s Information Asset Owner of the SHDF – Wave 2.1 Data and, as such, is ultimately responsible for the security of data provided by the Grant Recipient. <Grant Recipient to insert Information Asset Name and Role> (or successor) has been appointed as the Grant Recipient ’s Information Asset Owner of the SHDF – Wave 2.1 Data and, as such, is ultimately responsible for the security of the personal data provided to the Authority under this DSA.
+Caroline Withey, the Programme Director for SHDF (or successor), has been appointed as the Authority’s Information Asset Owner of the SHDF – Wave 2.1 Data and, as such, is ultimately responsible for the security of data provided by the Grant Recipient. <Grant Recipient to insert Information Asset Name and Role> Marsha White, the Data Protection Officer (or successor) has been appointed as the Grant Recipient ’s Information Asset Owner of the SHDF – Wave 2.1 Data and, as such, is ultimately responsible for the security of the personal data provided to the Authority under this DSA.

 All Partners confirm that, as a minimum, they have considered the risks of the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to any personal data processed under this DSA and have arrangements in place to manage or mitigate these risks accordingly.